 4. Licensing Costs

-Initially, Java was available as a free programming language, but Oracle later declared that it would start charging for Java for its business, commercial, and production use.
+Initially, Java was available as a free programming language, but Oracle later declared that it would start charging for Java’s business, commercial, and production use.
 Customers need to pay for bug fixes and updates per processor or number of users.

-These kinds of commercial licensing costs are a cause for concern, and businesses must be aware of them before employing Java in their projects.
+These commercial licensing costs are a cause for concern, and businesses must be aware of them before employing Java in their projects.

 2. Overview of Python